Darkness Increases the Dangers for Soldiers and Police

 Photo-luminescent Films are Seen with the Naked Eye

-then we recommend the luminescent film.
-Photo-luminescent film has a “glow in the dark” luminescent glow to help soldiers and police ID one another with the naked eye in these non-covert situations.
-No advanced equipment is necessary or needed whereas both victims and rescuers can identify each other.
+Photo-luminescent film “glows in the dark.”
+Soldiers and police ID one another with the naked eye in these non-covert situations.
+No advanced equipment is necessary.

-This film is often designed as a patch and can be attached to a helmet, shoulder or chest.
-A fully charged patch has a blue green glow _DSC1190for up to 8 hours and can easily be seen with the naked eye.
+This film is often designed as a patch and is attached to a helmet, shoulder, or chest.
+A fully charged patch glows for up to 8 hours.

 The materials in the film absorb light in the visible and ultraviolet wavelengths and release the light in a blue-green glow.

-Gradually over time the glow will decline and can only be seen with the Night Vision device with no illuminator active.
+Gradually over time, the glow will decline.
+In this case, a Night Vision device with no illuminator active works.

-The film can be charged by the sun or an electric light source.
+The film can be charged by the sun or an electric white light source.